 EB-1A Visa For A Person Of Extraordinary Ability How To, Requirements And FAQ For Complete Simplified Explanations

-When an individual first begins researching any visa that involves a person of “extraordinary ability” the first question that is always asked is “will I qualify as a person of extraordinary ability?”
-Here is a short article that may help you to answer this question.
+When an individual first begins researching any visa that involves a person of EB1 “extraordinary ability” the first question that is always asked is “will I qualify as a person of extraordinary ability?”
+If you are asking yourself this question then you may be interested in the below article.

 What are the qualifications to be considered a person of extraordinary ability?

 The Extraordinary ability for immigration purposes requires sustained national or international acclaim in your professional field.
 Usually, the first criterion focuses on awards.

 FAQ: What are the fields in which one can apply for this self-sponsorship, extraordinary ability visa?

 The truth is, that it can be pretty much anything: from arts and sports to business… The law recognizes the following fields: science, arts, education, business, and athletics.
 But these are broad categories.
 For example, a competing athlete who won multiple high-level championships, a researcher and a trainer who helped to train individuals for various high-level competitions, a musician with concerts at the world-recognized venue, a designer of clothes, and business person with the recognized achievements may all qualify for the EB1 visa.

 FAQ: Do I have to get an O-1 visa first?